First Impressions of Troika!

 Or is it purely up to chance?
 Make a luck check.

-The rulebook encourages GMs to make up new skills as needed, and the provided Blancmange & Thistle scenario gives an example of that for holding your breath.
-Having weird niche skills isn’t a problem in Troika!
+The rulebook encourages the GM to make up new skills as needed, and the provided Blancmange & Thistle scenario gives an example of that for holding your breath.
+Having weird niche skills isn’t a problem in Troika

 Initiative is done by putting a bunch of tokens in a bag, shaking it, and picking them out randomly: you don’t know when, or even if, you’ll get to act!